 Click the 'Play' button to read out loud this webpage content

-Jyeshta is identifiable in the night sky as the brilliant red star Antares.
+Jyeshta nakshatra is identifiable in the night sky as the brilliant red star Antares.
 This star resides at the heart of Scorpio and is many times larger than our own Sun.
 Jyeshta means the "eldest" and is a star associated with seniority.
 People born under this star have the capacity for great accomplishment, but they must first learn to deal with their inner conflicts and wield their power responsibly.
-The symbol of Jyeshta is an earring or disc which represents the energy of Lord Vishnu and Mercury.
+The symbol of Jyeshta nakshatra is an ear ring or disc which represents the energy of Lord Vishnu and Mercury.
 This bestows protection and intellectual abilities.
-Those born under Jyeshta will defend the vulnerable or underprivileged.
+Those born under Jyeshta will defend the vulnerable or under privileged.
 The ruling deity, Lord Indra, gives a shrewd and courageous nature.
 Jyeshta people must be cautious of the tendency to become overly concerned with recognition.
 Their generosity and charity is the key to establishing authority.

 "The Eldest", "Senior most"

 A Male Deer or Hare

 Sharp and Dreadful

 No, Ya, Yi, Yu (see Padas of Jyeshta)

 Mars, the ruler of Scorpio, gives protection and activity; while Ketu, closely associated with Scorpio, brings transformation